MahsaShk/ApacheSpark/README.md

 <h1>ApacheSpark</h1>

 This repository introduces **Pyspark by example** and provides solutions to some **machine learning consulting projects**.
+The Spark version 3.0.0 was used in this repository.

-Below is the list of the Pyspark materials:
+### List of Pyspark materials:

 <a href="pyspark-test.ipynb">Introduction to Pyspark RDD and DataFrame</a>